georghe-crihan/digma-e605-qt-apps-framework/README.md

 Unpack the firmware first:
 ```
 imgRePackerRK /cid update.img
-# or, in my case, whereas Wine-HQ is used (see the "Digressions" section):
+# or, in my case, whereas Wine-HQ is used (see the "Digressions" section as to
+why):
 digma-e605-qt-apps-framework/tools/unpack.sh
 ```